 Additionally, not every case of COVID-19 has the same symptom presentation, and many of those symptoms overlap with other non-influenza conditions.
-The CDC states, "Many of the symptoms of COVID-19 are also common in other childhood illnesses like the common cold, the flu, or seasonal allergies."
+The CDC states, "Many symptoms of COVID-19 are also present in common illnesses."

 Some of these symptoms do not even indicate illness.
 For example, a child may eat a peanut butter sandwich that irritates their throat, and that irritation may be compounded by wearing a mask; the cough that is likely to result does not indicate COVID-19.
 Families and staff will have to use their best judgement and knowledge of their children throughout.